DALDEI/s3yum-updator/docs/install.md

 ## yum-s3-iam

 Rather than using a public repository, it's more likely that you'll want to keep your packages private and access the content with the S3 protocol.
-To do that install the `s3iam` plugin.
+To do that install the [s3iam](https://github.com/seporaitis/yum-s3-iam) plugin for yum.

 ```sh
 git clone git@github.com:seporaitis/yum-s3-iam.git